HelloWorldLTY/AWGAN/README.md

 # AWGAN
-code for paper: AWGAN: A Powerful Batch Effect Removal Model for scRNA-seq data
+code for paper: AWGAN: A Powerful Batch Effect Removal Model for scRNA-seq Data

 # Download
 To download this tool, please use this link: